snltd/ZFS-tools/README.md

 It reads in the properties file I told you about in the `-n` option, and applies them to the received datasets.

+## find_rogue_snapshots

+I have a snapshot naming scheme.
+This script finds snapshots which do not fit that scheme.
+Won't be useful to anyone else.

+## fix_zpool_caches

+A quick fix for a dodgy computer I used to have.
+Won't be useful to anyone.